Male Urinary System

 – Average Urine production is 1-2 Liters per day

-– This can change depending on medical conditions, water intake, activity level, weight, health, environment factors, and more.
+– This can change depending on medical conditions, water intake, activity level, weight, health, environmental factors, and more.

 – Filtration of the blood pulls out some waste and some fluid.